 Storefront and Admin Watchers with ddev

-I have tested the admin and storefront watchers up to Shopware 6.6.7.1 as well as 6.6.10.4 and 6.7.0.0 with ddev in apache-fpm mode successfully.
-Note the Storefront Watcher is broken for use with ddev in Shopware version 6.6.8.0 to 6.6.8.2.
+I have successfully tested the admin and storefront watchers with ddev in apache-fpm mode up to Shopware versions 6.6.7.1, 6.6.10.4 and 6.7.0.0.
+Please note that the Storefront Watcher is not compatible with ddev in Shopware versions 6.6.8.0 to 6.6.8.2.

 First of all, create a file .ddev/config.watcher.yaml with the following content (note this is for 6.7.0.0, see below for a slightly different file for 6.5 and 6.6).